usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 ### Command Arguments

-If arguments are given, commands and the first argument are separated by a single space.
+If arguments are given, The command and the first argument are separated by a single space.
 Any additionnals arguments are separated by `;`.

 ### Number Arguments